xythobuz/Volcano-Remote/README.md

 For use with Raspberry Pi Pico W boards with the [Waveshare Pico LCD 1.3](https://www.waveshare.com/wiki/Pico-LCD-1.3) and the [Pimoroni Pico Lipo Shim](https://shop.pimoroni.com/products/pico-lipo-shim).

-Adapted from the [tinyusb-cdc-example](https://github.com/hathach/tinyusb/blob/master/examples/device/cdc_msc/src/main.c), [adc example](https://github.com/raspberrypi/pico-examples/tree/master/adc/read_vsys), [standalone client example](https://github.com/raspberrypi/pico-examples/blob/master/pico_w/bt/standalone/client.c) and my [Trackball firmware](https://git.xythobuz.de/thomas/Trackball).
+Adapted from the [tinyusb-cdc-example](https://github.com/hathach/tinyusb/blob/master/examples/device/cdc_msc/src/main.c), [adc example](https://github.com/raspberrypi/pico-examples/tree/master/adc/read_vsys), [standalone client example](https://github.com/raspberrypi/pico-examples/blob/master/pico_w/bt/standalone/client.c), [webserver example](https://github.com/krzmaz/pico-w-webserver-example) and my [Trackball firmware](https://git.xythobuz.de/thomas/Trackball).

 `python-test` contains a similar app to the C version in the top level of the repo, but instead written for MicroPython on the Pico W.
 Unfortunately I had many performance and space problems with this, so I decided to rewrite it.